ironcev/swaylab/4587 Give more helpful error when shadowing const/README.md

 # Description

-Examples used while working on [Give more helpful error when shadowing const #4587](https://github.com/FuelLabs/sway/issues/4587).
+Examples used while working on [Give more helpful error when shadowing const](https://github.com/FuelLabs/sway/issues/4587).

 # References